WUVC-DT: WRAL on WKFT

 On December 10, 1989, an ice storm collapsed the towers of WRAL-TV and WPTF-TV near Auburn.
 Within hours, WKFT had reached a deal to simulcast WRAL-TV's programming for almost all of its broadcast day as a public service.
 While WRAL was able to bring channel 5 back on the air before the end of the year at low power, it opted to remain on channel 40 even then in order to avoid any loss of viewership.
 This arrangement displaced nearly all of channel 40's own programming.
 Overnight movies were added to WRAL-WKFT's schedule in order to provide make-goods for national commercials in WKFT's shows.

 However, WRAL's extended stay on channel 40 also provided a respite for WKFT, whose future was in limbo.
 SJL's deal to sell the station to Zenox collapsed in early March.
-WKFT didn't resume its own schedule until WRAL-TV returned to full power and the November sweeps book was over.
+WKFT did not resume its own schedule until WRAL-TV returned to full power and the November sweeps book was over.
 WRAL, which had purchased WKFT's tower and installed microwave equipment to add a roundup of Fayetteville news stories to its newscasts, continued a partnership with channel 40, which agreed to air any CBS programs channel 5 preempted.

 While WKFT initially prepared programs for its return, SJL announced in early November that it would take channel 40 silent at the end of the month if no buyer could be found for the station, citing the striking down of must-carry regulations in 1985 and regional economic upheaval from the deployment of Fort Bragg troops ahead of the Gulf War; SJL chairman George Lilly said that the station might already have left the air if not for the unexpected revenues from the WRAL agreement.
 With days to go before the deadline, the station announced it would indeed remain on the air because it was nearing a deal to be sold.